And Why It Wants to Gain Weight Back

 4. Your Genes May or May Not Be Helping

 More than 400 genes have been linked to obesity and weight gain and they can affect appetite, metabolism, cravings and body-fat distribution.
 The exact degree to which you can be genetically predisposed to weight gain or obesity is unclear, but genes have been associated with difficulty losing weight even as you increase physical activity or low-calorie diets.
-Much like weight management on the whole, addressing a genetic predisposition for obesity is much easier from a preventative standpoint than a reactionary one.
+Much like weight management on the whole, addressing a genetic predisposition for obesity is much easier from a preventive standpoint than a reactionary one.

 5. Your Body Is Extra Prepared for Your Second Try